Meet HVTP’s Board of Directors

 Fashion Institute of Technology (FIT)

-Jeffrey Silberman’s experience includes many years as a professor at Fashion Institute of Technology (FIT) in New York City, and served five successive terms as chairperson of the Textile Development and Marketing Department of the Jay and Patty Baker School of Business and Technology.
+Jeffrey Silberman’s experience includes many years as a professor at the Fashion Institute of Technology (FIT) in New York City, and he served five successive terms as chairperson of the Textile Development and Marketing Department of the Jay and Patty Baker School of Business and Technology.
 He retired in January 2020.
-He is the co-owner of Maple Shade Farm in Katonah, New York, that produces natural fibers and dyes for academic research.
+He is the co-owner of Maple Shade Farm in Katonah, New York, which produces natural fibers and dyes for academic research.

-Prof. Silberman is an international textile consultant specializing in natural fiber program development and demand enhancement strategy.
+Prof. Silberman is an international textile consultant specializing in natural fiber program development and demand-enhancement strategies.
 From 2001-2016, he simultaneously served as consultant to the International Cotton Advisory Committee (ICAC) Secretariat and as Executive Director to the International Forum for Cotton Promotion (IFCP).
-He has designed and implemented related development programs in more than fifteen countries, including Turkey, India, Armenia and Nepal; linen development programs throughout Russia, including the Vologda, Kaluga, Kostroma, and Yaroslavl oblasts; cashmere identity for the Mongolian Cashmere FibreMark Society in Ulaanbaatar.
-Prof. Silberman was a core member of the team that developed and launched the Egyptian Cotton Logo and Promotion Program (CottonEgypt) for the Government of Egypt.
-He is a winner of the Winrock Award for Service and Dedication for his work with Russian flax producers.
+He has designed and implemented related development programs in more than fifteen countries, including Turkey, India, Armenia, and Nepal; linen development programs throughout Russia, including the Vologda, Kaluga, Kostroma, and Yaroslavl oblasts; and cashmere identity for the Mongolian Cashmere FibreMark Society in Ulaanbaatar.

 Cecelia Tkaczyk

-Former NYS Senator
+Cece’s Wool & Yarns, Former NYS Senator

 Elaine Gerber

-Elaine and her husband Chuck founded Woodland Meadow alpaca farm In November of 2011.
-Since then, their herd has grown from three to over seventy alpaca.
-Along with the growth in numbers, they have gained an extensive knowledge of all things alpaca.
 The farm is home to all levels of quality, from champions to fiber animals.
-The farm philosophy on selling breeding stock is to first meet with potential buyers to find out what they are looking for in an animal.
-This helps to insure that the new owners are receiving the right alpacas for their needs.
-All sales come with whatever level of mentoring is needed to create a stress free environment for the alpacas and their new owners.
+The farm's philosophy on selling breeding stock is to first meet with potential buyers to find out what they are looking for in an animal.
+This helps ensure the new owners receive the right alpacas for their needs.